-In North America, biodiesel and mixtures of biodiesel must be purchased from the BQ9000 authorized manufacturers and BQ9000 certified distributors.
+In North America biodiesel and biodiesel blends must be purchased from the BQ-9000 accredited producers and BQ-9000 certified distributors.

-In other areas of the world, the use of biodiesel that is authorized and certified by an appropriate biodiesel quality body is required.
+In other areas of the world, the use of biodiesel that is BQ-9000 accredited and certified, or that is accredited and certified by a comparable biodiesel quality body to meet similar biodiesel quality standards is required.